We value all our applicants and want to clearly communicate how we make decisions and what you can expect from the Southwestern Admission Team.

 The content below is for first-year students.
 View transfer student FAQs

 Our mission is to treat all applicants fairly and with respect.
-In all cases, our decisions are reached by multiple individuals reviewing the application and voting in a manner s/he believes is in the best interest of both the student and the University.
+In all cases, our decisions are reached by multiple individuals reviewing the application and voting in a manner they believe is in the best interest of both the student and the University.
 We take this responsibility seriously and realize we are dealing with the lives and future directions of our applicants.

-- Late Decision: After February 1 on a space available basis
+- Late Decision: After 1st Tuesday in February, on a space available basis

-Upon receipt of your application for admission, we will notify you via email.
-This email contains login information for your personal application portal.
+Upon receipt of your application for admission, you will receive a confirmation via email that contains login information for your Personal Application Portal.
 This portal will allow you to see your checklist of required materials, your admission decision, as well as your scholarship and need-based financial aid package, as appropriate.

 Ultimately, it is your responsibility to complete the application.
 Beyond our reminders, you are encouraged to contact your admission counselor whenever you have questions.

 - Do I need to provide any additional information beyond required documents?

 In some cases, we will ask for mid-year or mid-term grades (first semester senior year or mid-point of college semester for transfer students), additional recommendations, or a personal interview.
 When we ask for mid-year grades and/or a personal interview, etc., you must take responsibility for getting the grade report to Southwestern and for completing the interview.